Have you ever heard of Padma?

 The entire Lotus Sutra Trilogy consists of the following scriptures:

 - The Opening Sutra: The Sutra of Innumerable Teachings (3 chapters)

 - The Main Sutra: The Sutra of the Lotus Flower of the Wonderful Law (28 chapters)

 - The Closing Sutra: The Sutra of Beholding the Practices if the Bodhisattva Samantahhadra (1 chapter)

 Lotus Flower in Ancient Egypt

-Let's take a quick look at a history and origins of beautiful Lotus Flower.
+Let's take a quick look at the history and origins of the beautiful Lotus Flower.

 The Lotus Flower symbolism can find its roots in the land of Ancient Egypt.